-

 trans.
 "Big Red Robe"

-This tea is a type of oolong and is produced in the northern part of Fujian Province, in the territory of Wuyi Mountain.
-Currently, tea from those very mother bushes is not produced.
-But the Chinese government at the beginning of the 20th century allowed the cultivation of seedlings from old bushes for subsequent planting.
-Today, more than 1000 types of various bushes have been bred in the Wuyi Mountains.
-The most common raw material is from two types - Zhou Gui and Shui Xian.
-And the government allowed tea blends from different varieties to be called Da Hong Pao.
-Therefore, anyone wishing to buy Da Hong Pao can choose a ready-made blend, made by a technologist at the factory, or, to their taste, mix their own Da Hong Pao, and then enjoy its magnificent taste and pleasant aroma.
+This tea is a variety of oolong and is produced in the northern part of Fujian Province, in the Wuyi Mountains.
+Currently, tea from these original bushes is no longer produced.
+However, in the early 20th century, Chinese authorities permitted the propagation of seedlings from old bushes for subsequent planting.
+Today, over 1,000 varieties of various bushes have been cultivated in the Wuyi Mountains.
+The most common are raw materials from two varieties: Rou Gui and Shui Xian.
+The government has authorized the name Da Hong Pao for tea blends made from these different varieties.
+Therefore, anyone wishing to purchase Da Hong Pao can choose a ready-made blend, created by a tea technologist at the factory, or, to their liking, blend their own Da Hong Pao and then enjoy its magnificent taste and pleasant aroma.

-According to legend, a Chinese man named Ding Xian, who lived in the 14th century, was walking to take an exam to obtain an important rank one hot day when he suddenly lost consciousness.
-He was lucky because there was a monastery nearby and a monk saw him and made him a cup of tea.
-The young man came to his senses and continued on his way.
-He successfully passed the exam before the emperor, and did not forget about his savior.
-In gratitude for the service rendered, Ding Xian presented the monk with his red robe with a dragon embroidered on it.
-This clothing was a sign of the power he had received.
-When the Buddhist monk, due to his inherent modesty, did not accept this gift, Ding Xian covered the tea bushes with his red robe, which brought him healing.
+According to legend, a Chinese man named Ding Xian, who lived in the 14th century, was walking one hot day to take an exam to obtain an important rank when he suddenly lost consciousness.
+He was lucky, as a nearby monastery saw him and a monk brewed him a cup of tea.
+The young man came to and continued on his journey.
+He successfully passed the exam before the emperor, and did not forget his savior.
+In gratitude for the favor, Ding Xian presented the monk with his red robe embroidered with a dragon.
+This garment was a symbol of the power he had received.
+When the Buddhist monk, out of modesty, refused the gift, Ding Xian covered the tea bushes with his red robe, which healed him.

-Another legend tells us about incredibly smart monkeys that lived (and live now, and they are really quite smart) in Wuyishan.
-Since the little ones were smart, the locals learned to train them to collect tea growing on the cliffs where it was difficult to get to.
-So that the little pickers would not be accidentally caught for dinner by neighbors, they were dressed in little red robes.
-The tea got its name from the clothes. ))
+Another legend tells of incredibly intelligent monkeys that lived (and still live, and they are indeed quite clever) in Wuyi Mountain.
+Because the little ones were so smart, locals learned to train them to pick tea growing on the hard-to-reach cliffs.
+To prevent the little pickers from being accidentally caught for dinner by neighbors, they dressed them in little red robes.
+The tea was named after the robes.

-Da Hong Pao is one of the most popular Chinese teas among lovers of this drink.
-Its history is shrouded in legends, and its taste will not leave anyone indifferent.
-But it has acquired the greatest fame due to its special effect on a person's emotional state, since during brewing it relieves nervous tension and at the same time tones.
+Da Hong Pao is one of the most popular Chinese teas among tea lovers.
+Its history is steeped in legend, and its taste leaves no one indifferent.
+But it is most renowned for its unique emotional impact, as brewing it relieves nervous tension and simultaneously invigorates.

-The taste of Da Hong Pao "Nong Xiang" is quite dense, but at the same time light and calm.
-Sweet caramel notes, rye bread, buckwheat honey are guessed.
-After 4 steepings, the taste acquires baked-fruity shades, a pleasant sourness appears.
-The tea withstands 8 full steepings.
-To prepare the infusion, you need to take 5 grams of tea per teapot made of Yixing clay or a gaiwan with a volume of 150 ml.
+The flavor of Da Hong Pao "Nong Xiang" is quite full-bodied, yet light and mellow.
+Sweet caramel notes, rye bread, and buckwheat honey are discernible.
+After the fourth steeping, the flavor takes on baked-fruity undertones, with a pleasant tartness.
+The tea lasts for eight full steeps.
+To prepare the infusion, use 5 grams of tea per 150 ml Yixing clay teapot or gaiwan.

-The infusion is dark amber in color, clean and transparent.
-The aftertaste is long, with spicy-caramel shades.
+The infusion is dark amber in color, clean and clear.
+The aftertaste is long, with spicy and caramel notes.

 Da Hong Pao "Nong Xiang" is recommended for lovers of Wuyi and other dark oolongs.
-The rich multifaceted aroma of tea, its unique taste, strong effect, all this is available at a very affordable price.
+The tea's rich, multifaceted aroma, unique flavor, and powerful effect are all available at a very affordable price.

 Name in Chinese